brand0new/brandonverzuu.com/content/blog/the-serverless-site-my-customer-needed.md

 - **Simple**: Since I only want to post an occasional blog and some personal information there is no need for an elaborate CMS or fancy features.
 This will not only enable the effortless principle but will reduce distraction while writing by unnecessary features.

-- **Durable**: Both in infrastructure and related costs I want the most ideal match between the features I need and the related costs.
+- **Sustainable**: Both in infrastructure and related costs I want the most ideal match between the features I need and the related costs.
 Static web content shouldn't be needing a 24/7 up and running webserver when there is no traffic.
 To reduce my (digital) footprint and also my costs.

 As a solution I decided to go with:

 - **[AWS Static Storage Server (S3)](https://aws.amazon.com/s3/)**: the static storage service from Amazon offers a lot within the free tier.
 Using this service eliminates the need to maintain my own server.
-It is also accessible from almost every where using the AWS-CLI or online console.
+It is also accessible from almost everywhere using the AWS-CLI or online console.

 - **[AWS Route53](https://aws.amazon.com/route53/)**: since I decided to go with the S3 service I wanted to use the AWS Domain Name Service as well.
-This way I would have everything in one place with no need to do custom DNS configuration and at the same time reducing somewhat of the hassle of configuring the S3 service to work with my domain name.
+This way I would have everything in one place with no need to do custom DNS configuration and at the same time reducing the hassle of configuring the S3 service to work with my domain name.

 - **[GitHub](https://github.com/)**: instead of versioning my content within a CSM, which I'd have to practice, I can store it within GitHub.
 Making me able to use a tool of which I already have some know-how.